- The InterTiki feature allows different Tikis to communicate user data with each other.

 - Click the InterTiki icon

 on the Admin Panel

 - The information below pertains to using and administering the InterTiki feature.
 Eventually it will be moved to the new User and Administrator Guides

 The InterTiki feature allows Tikis to communicate user data with each other.
-It's based on xmlrpc protocol (thus, you need xmlrpc feature enabled in your Tiki, which can be set in the tiki wiki features control).
+It's based on xmlrpc protocol.
 It can be extended to several applications if those applications can communicate via XMLRPC.
-It was introduced in Tiki branch 1.9 to allow cross site authentication in all the tiki.org subdomains.
+It was introduced to allow cross site authentication in all the tiki.org subdomains.

 - The client IP must be fixed to have this feature working

-- As of Tiki 3.0, the InterTiki master must not exist behind an Apache authorization barrier. (htpasswd)
+- The InterTiki master must not exist behind an Apache authorization barrier. (htpasswd)

-- As of Tiki 3.0, the InterTiki Master must not use the Web authorization method.
+- The InterTiki Master must not use the Web authorization method.

 InterTiki's primary design is meant to achieve master-slave authentication relationships between multiple Tiki sites.
 It's designed to allow several satellite sites authenticate against one central source for user data.